Links

 Writing tips for young writers

 I have met so many young people who love stories and would like to improve their skills!
 Here are some tips that I hope will help.
-Debbie Ridpath Ohi has some cool downloadable PDF pages to write your own story on, along with her tips.
+Debbie Ridpath Ohi has some cool printable pages to write your own story on, along with her tips.
 If you love Rick Riordan’s books, you might be interested in his advice to aspiring writers.
 Bestselling YA fantasy author Sarah J Maas published her first novel online at age 16 and she has some great suggestions.

 Advice on becoming an illustrator

 The Association of Illustrators is a great place to find out about starting your illustration career if you are in the UK.
-Lots of illustrators have blogged or posted tips on their social media about how they got started.
+Lots of illustrators have posted tips on their social media about how they got started.
 A couple of nice blogs to take a look at: Nate Williams and Debbie Ridpath Ohi.

 Children’s book trade fairs and festivals

 The leading global trade fair for the children’s books industry is the Bologna Book Fair.
-You do need to be an industry professional to attend but it is well worth following news through blogs and social media from the fair because it will give you an idea of trends and developments in the children’s publishing world.
+You do need to be an industry professional to attend but it is well worth following news through posts and social media from the fair because it will give you an idea of trends and developments in the children’s publishing world.

 Organisations promoting reading for children and their families

 If you are in the UK, do check out Booktrust, a fantastic organisation that promotes reading and books.
 Their site is chock full of information, reviews and inspiration.
-I will keep adding to this list!

-Professional organizations for illustrators worldwide
+Professional organisations for illustrators worldwide

 Australia: